2018 Shanghai stabbings: Victims

-Identity of the perpetrator
+Perpetrator

-According to an examination of the First Branch of Shanghai People's Procuratorate, the criminal suspect, Huang Yichuan, male, was unemployed at the time of the attack.
+According to an examination of the First Branch of Shanghai People's Procuratorate, Huang Yichuan was unemployed at the time of the attack.
 He claimed that after a failure to find employment in many places, he went to Shanghai in early June 2018.
 After arriving, Huang came up with the idea to take revenge on society through murder.
-On the morning of June 28, he set out from his hotel with a stainless-steel kitchen knife and took a bus to Guilin West Street near the World Foreign Language Primary School.
+On the morning of 28 June, he set out from his hotel with a stainless-steel kitchen knife and took a bus to Guilin West Street near the World Foreign Language Primary School.
 At about 11 a.m., he saw three students and a parent leaving the school.
 To avoid the security patrol at the school gate, he followed the group and stabbed them about 130 meters away from the school gate.

-After the incident, his personal information was exposed through Human flesh search engine.
-According to a screenshot of Huang Yichuan's basic personal information that circulated on the Internet, he was born on June 3, 1989, in Hunan Province Suining County, and had been a student in the school of architecture of Hunan University of Science and Technology (HUST).
+After the incident, his personal information was exposed through human flesh search engine.
+According to a screenshot of Huang Yichuan's basic personal information that circulated on the Internet, he was born on 3 June 1989, in Shaoyang, Hunan, and had been a student in the school of architecture of Hunan University of Science and Technology (HUST).
 Some students at HUST confirmed that Huang Yichuan had previously studied with them at HUST.
 They also mentioned that he had antisocial tendencies when he was a university student.
 When Huang graduated from the college, he left many threatening messages on Tencent QQ to many students.
-During the six years after his graduation, he participated in the Postgraduate Admission Test many times but always failed.
+During the six years after his graduation, he participated in the Master's Program Admissions Examination many times but always failed.
 In addition, during those years he had changed jobs more than ten times.

 According to a survey conducted by Caixin Online, Huang Yichuan's parents divorced when he was a child.
 His childhood home was in a building designed for the family of local civil servants in Suining County.
 Additionally, his grandmother, Wu, was found to have had schizophrenia for decades.
 In 2012 and 2013, Huang Yichuan failed the Postgraduate Admission Test twice and repeatedly failed to find a job, but he still hid the truth from his family and friends, claiming that he had a high income and perfect life.
-During the Spring Festival before the Pubei Knife Murders, Huang's mother thought that her son was more withdrawn and irritable, and some distant relatives thought that he may have inherited his grandmother's schizophrenia.
+During the 2018 Spring Festival, Huang's mother thought that her son was more withdrawn and irritable, and some distant relatives thought that he may have inherited his grandmother's schizophrenia.
 In the year before the murders, Huang Yichuan traveled to Xiamen, Wuhan, Guangzhou, Shanghai, and other cities, where he visited many kindergartens and primary schools, planning to commit the murders.
 A month before the Pubei murders, Huang Yichuan took the train from Guangzhou to Shanghai, spending most of his time at a youth hostel in the Pudong New Area.
 A few days before the incident, he heard on the radio that the Shanghai World Foreign Language Primary School was going to hold a graduation ceremony, so he determined to commit the murders on students from that school.